zhanyang01/Fun-Language-5622/README.md

 * English Course and levels of difficulty

-* Gamification feature (user needs to complete current task to unlock higher levels)
+* Progress component (save progress feature and progress bar)

+## Features to be completed by mid-July:
 * Interactive interface to allow the users to be able to navigate between courses with ease

-## Features to be completed by mid-July:
+* Achievement system

-* Oral speaking page for each level
+* Oral speaking page for each level of difficulty

+* Proficiency assessments

+* Landing page

-* Proficiency assessment for each level of difficulty
+* Practice assessment for each level of difficulty

-* Certificates of achievement

-* Friends system for users to connect with friends and peers

-* Web-based forum to allow for meaningful discussions between students and teachers, hence facilitating effective learning

-* Resources for references

 ## Techstack:
 * MongoDB (Document Database)